leshy/web_alsa_midicontroller/readme.md

 http://localhost:4444

-optionally use phone tilt as a controler by opening
+optionally use phone pan/tilt/orientation as a controler for first 3 midi channels, by opening

 http://laptop:4444/tilt